• Home /

 $32,500 - $12,000 = $20,500 per month (~63% savings)

 These examples reflect mid-tier offshore support.
-Actual costs vary by provider location, service complexity, and support hours.
+The average cost of outsourcing customer service will vary by provider location, service complexity, and support hours.

 In-house can win if: